theneedyguy/squest-operator/README.md

 > [!WARNING]
-> You must configure all node_selector parameters right now.
+> You must configure all node_selector parameters at the moment.

 ### squest